Access epidemiological delay distributions

 epidist_db is case-insensitive.
 This means that you can use strings with letters in upper or lower case indistinctly.
 Strings like "serial", "serial interval" or "serial_interval" are also valid.

-To summarise an <epidist> object and get the column names from the underlying parameter database, we can add the epiparameter::list_distributions() function to the previous code using the pipe %>%:
+As suggested in the outputs, to summarise an <epidist> object and get the column names from the underlying parameter database, we can add the epiparameter::parameter_tbl() function to the previous code using the pipe %>%:

 R